jdx/mise/docs/cli/ls.md

 ### `-c --current`

-Only show tool versions currently specified in a .tool-versions/.mise.toml
+Only show tool versions currently specified in a mise.toml

 ### `-g --global`

-Only show tool versions currently specified in a the global .tool-versions/.mise.toml
+Only show tool versions currently specified in the global mise.toml

 ### `-i --installed`

-Only show tool versions that are installed (Hides tools defined in .tool-versions/.mise.toml but not installed)
+Only show tool versions that are installed (Hides tools defined in mise.toml but not installed)

 ### `-J --json`